 Breastfeeding Promotion and Support in WIC Includes:

-FY 2012 WIC Breastfeeding Data Local Agency Report
+- FY 2016 WIC Breastfeeding Data Local Agency Report (Released August 2017)

-FY 2010 WIC Breastfeeding Data Local Agency Report
+- FY 2014 WIC Breastfeeding Data Local Agency Report (Released September 2015)

 U.S. Department of Agriculture, Food and Nutrition Service (FNS), Special Supplemental Nutrition Program for Women, Infants and Children (WIC) announce the Loving Support Award of Excellence program.
 The award program was established to recognize local WIC agencies that have provided exemplary breastfeeding promotion and support activities.